Skip to main content

 sudo minicom -D /dev/ttyUSB2

-• Enter the following command and press Enter; the module will automatically restart to apply the settings (adjust according to the actual module requirements – each module supports different dial‑up methods; the following uses Qualcomm's RNDIS dial‑up).
+• Enter the following command and press Enter.
+The module will automatically restart to apply the settings (adjust according to your module's requirements; different modules support different dial-up methods; the example below uses Qualcomm's RNDIS dial-up).

-• This command needs to be set only once; the module will default to this mode on subsequent power‑ups.
+• This command only needs to be set once.
+On the next power-up, the module will default to this mode (1E0E: Vendor ID, 9011: depends on the actual module):

 Various module setting parameters